Apappas97/Covid-19-Data-Exploration-in-SQL/README.md

 </p>

 * As shown, the vaccination rate for the US is increasing over time.
-* 204,983,073 people (or 61.57% of the US populations) are confirmed to be fully vaccinated.
+* 204,983,073 people (or 61.57% of the US population) is confirmed to be fully vaccinated.

 # Queries: All Countries
 ## Top 10 Countries Ranked by their Case-Fatality Rate